patelajay005/FoodDeliveryApp/README.md

 The app is structured as microservices.
 Here are some of the key modules:

-- **food-delivery-app**: The core service for managing food orders.
+- **food-delivery-app**: Angular frontend application for the food delivery system.
+- **eureka**: Service discovery and registration server.
 - **foodcatalogue**: Service to manage and list different food items.
 - **order**: Handles order creation, tracking, and order lifecycle.
 - **restaurantlisting**: Service to manage restaurant profiles and listings.